Is Coronavirus A New Black Swan for The Global Economy?

 Other classic examples of black swans are the 9/11 attacks, or the First World War.

 Understanding Black Swan Events

-Would the Coronavirus be considered as a Black Swan event?
+Is Coronavirus a Black Swan Event?

 As we travel more on this planet, epidemics will be more acute — we will have a germ population dominated by a few numbers, and the successful killer will spread vastly more effectively.
 I see risks of a very strange acute virus spreading throughout the planet.

 These chillingly accurate words form part of Taleb’s 2007 work The Black Swan.

 More recently, Nassim has said explicitly that coronavirus is not a black swan.
 Instead, he classes it as a white swan.
 (This term defines the event as something which we knew would happen eventually – and which was almost inevitable given a sufficient timespan.)

 Taleb has also noted that President George W Bush warned the US to prepare for a pandemic back in 2005.
 10 years later, Bill Gates famously gave a TED speech titled The Next Outbreak?
 We are Not Ready:

 Of course, many economists will consider the question ‘is coronavirus a black swan’ to be a purely technical point – at least in the short term.
 For most, the focus is squarely on its real-world effects.